Windows Installation

 secureTunnelManager

-✅ How to Check If Secure Tunnel Manager is Running
+✅ How to Check If Secure Tunnel Manager Is Running

 sudo service secureTunnelManager status

-This checks the status of the systemd service. - secureTunnelManager.service - Secure Tunnel Manager Service
+● secureTunnelManager.service - Secure Tunnel Manager Service

 Loaded: loaded (/etc/systemd/system/secureTunnelManager.service; enabled; vendor preset: enabled)